SalvadorRamon/HelicopterMachineLearning/README.md

 ## Overview

 ## Installation Dependencies:
-* Python 2.7 or 3
+* Python 3
 * TensorFlow
 * pygame
 * OpenCV-Python

-If you are running Ubuntu or Debian, you can run dependencies.bash script and it will install everything you need.
+I have created a requirements text file to install the modules.
+However this only works with Python 3, you have to do extra steps to make it work with Python 2.

 ## How to Run?
 ```